 Rusted bottle caps and gravel are more common on the beach than seashells.
 POW-camp concertina wire and broken glass decorate walls rather than colorful murals.
 There is no reef, so you spend your swimming time looking at interesting rubbish artifacts on the bottom.
 Plastic bags drift around you like ghastly, white jellyfish.

 At night, even on weekends, there isn’t an abundance of nightlife.
 Strung-out travelers and locals mix uneasily in front of the shops in a sullen murmur, sitting on steps and drinking rum or eating hamburgers and hotdogs.
-Taganga is one of the few places I have ever seen where straggly backpacker junkies beg for drug money just as much as the locals.
+Taganga is one of the few places I have been where straggly backpacker junkies beg for drug money just as much as the locals.
+They come here because the blow is cheap, get hooked, and can’t leave.
 There are offers of cheap cocaine hissed from every shadow while you walk.

 If you have been to Taganga in some bygone era, go take another look before sending me my usual dose of flaming hate-mail.
 Blogs are subjective; I write about something the way I experience it.
 Taganga has apparently changed radically in the last year from what my 2005 Lonely Planet calls “a quiet fishing village” into what will probably one day be the drug-raped Gili Trawangan of South America.

-There is rampant construction going on all along the waterfront.
-The extra bricks of the new walkway and other construction waste still lay around in plain sight.
-It doesn’t take forensics to realize that things have changed here very recently.
+There is a lot of construction going on all along the waterfront.
+The extra bricks for the new prominade and other construction waste still lay around in plain sight.
+It doesn’t take forensics to realize that things have changed very recently here.
 Trash is already piling up because, according to one local I met, the barrel-drum trash bins are stolen as fast as the government puts them out!

 Tourism is relatively new here.
-The fishermen are mostly long gone because a simple fried fish with rice bought right on the beach within eyesight of the boats can cost you the equivalent of $8!
+The fishermen are mostly long gone because a simple fried fish with rice bought right on the beach within eyesight of the boats can cost you the equivalent of $8.
+Ouch.

 I’ve been to some seriously unfriendly shitholes since 2006, and have eaten some disgusting, overpriced things, but Tanganga tops the list.